 Tense = when (past, present, or future)?

-When asked to correct it, many students will simply change “are” to “were.”
+When asked to correct it, many students will simply change are to were.
 Not only does that not fix sentence, it misses the entire point of what’s being asked.
-You can get away with this on error-IDs, but on fixing sentences .
-Same for ACT English and the new SAT.
+And that becomes a problem when you encounter questions like this:

 The relationship between sharks and remora fish are truly symbiotic, for neither can exist without the other.

 If you don’t clue into the fact that the verb must agree with the subject, the singular noun relationship, you have no real way of deciding between the answers.